dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

 ## Storage Classes

-The CSI driver for Dell EMC PowerScale version 1.5 and later, `dell-csi-helm-installer` does not create any storage classes as part of the driver installation.
+The CSI driver for Dell PowerScale version 1.5 and later, `dell-csi-helm-installer` does not create any storage classes as part of the driver installation.
 A sample storage class manifest is available at `samples/storageclass/isilon.yaml`.
 Use this sample manifest to create a storageclass to provision storage; uncomment/ update the manifest as per the requirements.

 ### What happens to my existing storage classes?